HanZhang-psych/pupeyes/README.md

 ---------
 The project began as an attempt to formalize the eye-tracking processing scripts used in my past research.
 It then evolved into a much bigger project (as is always the case).
-While some PupEyes features are specific to Eyelink eye-trackers, many tools are compatible with any eye movement data.

 I hope PupEyes will be useful to the eye-tracking community!